For Programs

 Oklahoma

-Amplify Tulsa offers data, program resources, professional development opportunities, and training on health education curricula and youth development topics for schools, clinics, and community organizations.
-It also connects organizations and projects focused on shared goals of promoting optimal adolescent health and teen pregnancy prevention in the Tulsa metro area.
+Amplify Youth Health Collective (Tulsa) offers data, program resources, professional development opportunities and training on health education curricula and youth development topics for schools, clinics and community organizations.
+It also connects organizations and projects focused on shared goals of promoting optimal adolescent health and teen pregnancy prevention for all youth in the Tulsa metro area.

 Take Control Initiative empowers teen and adult women in the Tulsa area with the choice of when to have children through education, outreach and free clinical services for long acting reversible contraception (LARC).

-Thrive: Sexual Health Collective for Youth convenes community organizations to implement the Central Oklahoma teen pregnancy prevention plan, Momentum Matters, 2020-2025.
-It promotes community partnerships, evidence-based programs, clinic referrals and services, and youth/adult engagement opportunities across the OKC metro area.
+honestly – Youth Sexual Health (OKC) serves as the backbone organization for the Central Oklahoma Teen Pregnancy Prevention Collaboration, guiding the development of their community-wide prevention plan, Forward Together: 5-Year Road Map for the Central Oklahoma Teen Pregnancy Prevention Collaboration.
+It promotes community partnerships, data-sharing, evidence-based programs, clinic referrals and services, along with youth and adult engagement opportunities across the OKC metro area.

-Oklahoma KIDS COUNT, coordinate by the Oklahoma Policy Institute through support from the Annie E. Casey Foundation, identifies Teen Births as one of 16 key indicators that determine state rankings on child well-being, one being Teen Birth Rates.
-For the recent state report, check Oklahoma Profile.
-For national and state child well-being indicators, check KIDS COUNT Data Center.
+Oklahoma KIDS COUNT, coordinate by the Oklahoma Policy Institute through support from the Annie E. Casey Foundation, identifies Teen Birth Rates as one of 16 key indicators that determine their annual state rankings on child and youth well-being.
+The state rankings are included in their annual KIDS COUNT Data Book, which presents current national and state data and trends.
+For the Oklahoma summary, check Oklahoma Profile.
+Additionally, the KIDS COUNT Data Center has an extensive range of national and state data.
+For the Oklahoma page on the Data Center, check Oklahoma KIDS COUNT.

 National